 We do not operate a call center; you will never be contacted by phone by anyone from our company.

 If you cancel our service before we process your application, your information is immediately deleted from our database, however, a residual copy may be held on one of Google’s encrypted servers for up to 60 days.
 Only Google has access to this information.
-If you cancel our service after your application has been submitted to CBP/TSA (the government), we will retain your application to use as proof of your consent to our service.
+If you cancel our service after your application has been submitted to CBP and the CBSA (the government), we will retain your application to use as proof of your consent to our service.

 If you send an application and do not pay our service fee, we will contact you via email and hold your application for 21 days in the anticipation that you will make payment.
 Your application form will be deleted after this period if you fail to pay the service fee.
 You may however cancel the service and ask for your information to be deleted.